 Red is an excellent culmination of the period begun by Larks’ Tongues In Aspic.
 What puts it above the other albums of the period is the beauty (and thus, dare we say, accessibility) of the music.
 However, Fripp had already decided the band had gone as far as it could go, and dismantled the outfit without so much as a tour.
 Thus, with some former members and contributors joining the festivities, the album is something of a culmination.

-As with most everything in the catalog, Red has been revisited on various anniversaries with updated mixing and bonus tracks, but the ultimate tribute came in a massive way in 2013.
-The Road To Red serves up 16 mostly professionally recorded concerts—some of which had already appeared in whole or in part on 1975’s USA album, various box sets and digital releases—from the tour that immediately preceded the recording of Red.
+As with most everything in the catalog, Red has been revisited on various anniversaries.
+The initial 40th Anniversary Edition (celebrating the birth of the band, not this particular album) added early mixes of two tracks plus the complete “Providence” improvisation to the original 1974 mix.
+2013 brought another expansion of the album, this time adding a second CD with a new stereo mix and a bootleg quality “Starless” from the show that begat the live USA album.
+Those miffed about no DVD content would be assuaged by another option.
+The Road To Red served up 16 mostly professionally recorded concerts—some of which had already appeared in whole or in part on USA, the Great Deceiver box set, and other digital releases—from the tour that immediately preceded the recording of Red.
 If that’s not enough, there are vintage and new mixes of the album itself, plus a DVD, two Blu-ray discs and the usual ephemera.
 In other words, flabbergasting.
+(The streaming version adds only the live “Starless”, the complete “Providence”, and another improv from the same show.)

 King Crimson Red (1974)—4